How does your state compare?

 3. Increase funding for the Georgia tobacco prevention and control program.

-In 2025, the American Lung Association in Georgia will join our tobacco control partners to educate state and local officials on the health and economic benefits of strong tobacco control policies.
-This includes the state policy goals highlighted above.
+Due to federal funding cuts, the entire Georgia Tobacco Prevention and Control staff was eliminated, making state funding a top priority for 2026.
+We will continue to work with our tobacco control partners to educate public officials on the health and economic benefits of strong tobacco control policies, including the state policy goals highlighted above.

 Georgia Facts